Mechanic Legal

 Payments, Fees, And Records

-During beta, payment and payout status may include manual admin workflows.
-Mechanics must not treat a payment status as final until FixMyWhip records the relevant deposit, final balance, refund, hold, release, or payout state.
+During beta, payment and payout status may include Stripe automation and manual admin exception workflows.
+Mechanics must not treat a payment status as final until FixMyWhip records the relevant deposit, final balance, refund, adjustment, or payout state.

-FixMyWhip may track commission, payout holds, refunds, waivers, and settlement notes for admin visibility while payment automation is still being validated.
+FixMyWhip may track commission, Stripe checkout references, refunds, waivers, and settlement notes for admin visibility while payment automation is still being validated.

-Mechanics are responsible for their own taxes, accounting, invoices, legal compliance, and any required records related to proceeds earned through platform jobs.
+Mechanics are responsible for their own taxes, accounting, invoices, final bills, replaced-parts handling, legal compliance, and any required records related to proceeds earned through platform jobs.

 Approval, Suspension, And Termination